datarefinery/API-PMH/README.md

 ### Reponses

 HTTP headers should include:
-* mime type (application/json etc)
+* mime/content type (application/json etc)
 * next & previous 'rel links'

 JSON response should include:

-a section called "apipmh": giving status info incliding:
+a section called "apipmh": giving status info including:
 * name
 * version
 * next & previous 'rel links'
+* values for all 'query requests' (size, format, etc)
 * status (OK/Error)

 a section named the same as "`<entity>'": which should always contain an array o records (even if there is only one)